00mjk/isomorfeus-project/docs/project_structure.md

 - config - directory for all application related configuration
 - config.ru - start up file for Rack
 - Gemfile - for bundler to install and load gems
-- node_modules - directory for all node modules used by the app
-- package.json - for yarn to install and load npm packages
 - Procfile - for starting the app in production mode
 - ProcfileDebug - for starting the app in debug mode
 - ProcfileDev - for starting the app in development mode
 - public - directory for public files and assets
 - spec - directory for rspec files
 - webpack - directory for webpack configuration

+optional:
+- node_modules - directory for additional node modules used by the app
+- package.json - for npm to install and load additional npm packages

 my_project_app.rb - The server side main application entry file, a roda app.
 Named after the projects name given when installing.